I’ve figured out what the Halloween franchise is. It’s a choose your own adventure!

 2 – Halloween (2018)

-Everything I need for a horror film is here – lore to read on Wikipedia, a convincing boogeyman, a sense of ‘he’s coming look out!’, and enough brutality to make me wince but not want to throw up. ’78 is a masterclass, but older me prefers the pacing and higher kill-count of ’18.
+It’s got everything I need.
+Lore to read on Wikipedia, a convincing boogeyman, and a strong sense of “watch out!”
+It also has enough brutality to make me wince but not want to throw up. ’78 is awesome, but older me prefers the pacing and higher kill-count of ’18.

-I just like this film a lot.
-There are one or two things that are a bit silly to me.
-But this is a horror film I can fully enjoy.
+There’s the odd bit of silliness, but overall I just like this film a lot.
+This is a horror film I can fully enjoy.
 My main question is…does Michael even know it’s Laurie?
 Should we care?

 With the trilogy now wrapped up, I think this could have been the perfect finale.